 pretreatment tumor position verification in the body in

-This system enables real time internal tracking of the
+system enables real time internal tracking of the tumor

-accuracy to within 0.3 mm.
-If movement occurs the
+to within 0.3 mm.
+If movement occurs the machine shuts

-radiation which allows for faster treatment times and
+which allows for faster treatment times and minimizes

 at only a limited number of hospitals in the region,